lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 While technically, it is feasible to bridge the wstETH token on an L2 network as any other standard plain ERC-20 compatible token, it might not be aligned with the long-term vision of the Lido DAO for stETH future-proof adoption and general community sentiment.

-This guide covers the recommendations as well as provides general guidelines, and reveals the logic behind to smooth the process. **It's essential to understand that conforming to or diverging from these guidelines won't ensure the recognition or rejection of a specific proposal by the Lido DAO.** Nonetheless, adhering to these guidelines substantially increases the likelihood of gaining support from the Network Expansion Committee (NEC) and community.
-Ultimately, the final decision is determined by the outcome of the voting process.
+This guide covers the recommendations as well as provides general guidelines, and reveals the logic behind to smooth the process. **It's essential to understand that conforming to or diverging from these guidelines won't ensure the recognition or rejection of a specific proposal by the Lido DAO, which can override any NEC decision at any time, even if it has already been implemented and released.** Nonetheless, adhering to these guidelines substantially increases the likelihood of gaining support from the Network Expansion Committee (NEC) and community.

 :::info
 Please send any of your feedback on the guide to the NEC — the doc gets iterative updates.